Skip to content

 Why hair is the long-window matrix for chronic drug use and slow poisoning: segmental analysis at one centimetre per month, the SOFT/SOHT cut-offs, decontamination protocols, and the Indian medico-legal cases where hair arsenic and hair thallium broke the trial.

-Hair is the only forensic matrix that keeps a month-by-month diary of what was in the bloodstream.
-Blood loses a drug in hours, urine in days, oral fluid in a single shift, but scalp hair growing out of the occipital vertex at roughly one centimetre per month carries a chemical record of everything that crossed the dermal papilla into the keratinising cortex.
-Cut a six-centimetre bundle into one-centimetre segments, analyse each on LC-MS/MS, and the toxicologist plots a concentration-versus-time curve that says when a drug started, when it stopped, and whether dosing was steady or escalating.
-No other biological sample offers a temporal axis like that, which is why hair has become the matrix of choice for chronic exposure questions in courts, in custody battles, in anti-doping enquiries at the National Dope Testing Laboratory in Delhi, and in slow-poisoning cases where the alleged event was months before suspicion arose.
+Hair is the only forensic matrix that records drug or poison exposure month by month.
+Blood clears a drug in hours, urine in days, oral fluid within a single shift; scalp hair growing from the occipital vertex at roughly one centimetre per month carries a chemical record of everything that crossed the dermal papilla into the keratinising cortex.
+Cut a six-centimetre bundle into one-centimetre segments, analyse each by LC-MS/MS, and the toxicologist can plot a concentration-versus-time curve showing when a drug appeared, whether dosing was steady or escalating, and when it stopped.
+That temporal axis is unavailable from any other biological sample, making hair the matrix of choice for chronic exposure questions in courts, custody proceedings, anti-doping work at the National Dope Testing Laboratory in Delhi, and slow-poisoning cases where the alleged exposure preceded clinical suspicion by months.

-The dark side is the perpetual fight against external contamination.
-A user in a smoke-filled room deposits cannabinoids on the cuticle from ambient vapour.
-A toddler crawling through a parent's drug-using household acquires methamphetamine on the hair from skin contact alone.
-The whole apparatus of Society of Forensic Toxicologists and Society of Hair Testing guidelines around decontamination, parent-to-metabolite ratios and minimum cut-offs exists to separate genuine systemic exposure from passive surface contact, because a defence lawyer who can plant doubt on that point will end the prosecution.
+The central analytical challenge is external contamination.
+Ambient cannabis vapour deposits cannabinoids on the cuticle of anyone in a smoke-filled room.
+A child in a household where methamphetamine is present can acquire the drug on the hair through skin contact alone.
+Society of Forensic Toxicologists and Society of Hair Testing protocols on decontamination, parent-to-metabolite ratios and minimum cut-offs exist specifically to separate genuine systemic exposure from passive surface loading.

 Key terms